 Friday, August 28th at 7pm

 Enslaved cooks frequently appear in the historical record, but the lack of personal information about them often leaves us with a problematic view.
 Historic cooks Jerome Bias & Karen Becker will look at enslaved cooks as skilled tradespeople.
-Samples of traditional African foods will be included, and a free cooking demonstration will follow on Saturday (10am-3pm) as part of the History at Work series.

 Thursday, September 24th at 7pm